 The truth is that not everybody will be a suitable candidate for a hair transplant, and your surgeon may advise against it or even refuse to do the procedure if they believe it’s not the right solution for you.
 This is why it’s so important to speak to a qualified surgeon when you are reviewing your hair loss treatment.

-If you are still assessing whether a hair transplant would be the right remedy for your hair loss, the Wimpole Clinic’s Medical Director and Principal Surgeon, Dr Michael May, discusses some of the reasons why it might not always be suitable.
+If you are still assessing whether a hair transplant would be the right remedy for your hair loss, the Wimpole Clinic in London Medical Director and Principal Surgeon, Dr Michael May, discusses some of the reasons why it might not always be suitable.

 Why you might get rejected for a hair transplant